SANDS HERITAGE LIMITED (trading as Dreamland)

 13 WHERE WE STORE YOUR INFORMATION

-- 13.1 Our office headquarters are based in Kent, UK and our main data centre is located in Kent, UK However, where required to perform our contract with you or for our wider business purposes, the information that we hold about you may be used, transferred to, and/or stored at, a destination outside the UK and the EU.
-It may also be processed by staff operating outside the UK and EU who work for us or for one of our service providers, most typically in relation to marketing campaigns.
+13.1 Our office headquarters are based in Kent, UK and our main data centre is located in Kent, UK However, where required to perform our contract with you or for our wider business purposes, the information that we hold about you may be used, transferred to, and/or stored at, a destination outside the UK.
+It may also be processed by staff operating outside the UK who work for us or for one of our service providers, most typically in relation to marketing campaigns.

-Some countries or organisations outside of the UK and the EU which we may transfer your information to will have an “adequacy decision” in place, meaning the EU considers them to have an adequate data protection regime in place.
-These are set out on the European Commission website: https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en.
+Some countries or organisations outside of the UK which we may transfer your information to will have an “adequacy decision” in place, meaning the UK considers them to have an adequate data protection regime in place, such as the General Data Protection Regulation (GDPR).

-- 13.3 If we transfer data to countries or organisations outside of the UK and the EU which the EU does not consider to have an adequate data protection regime in place, we will ensure that appropriate safeguards (for example, model clauses approved by the EU or a data protection authority) are put in place where required.
+13.3 If we transfer data to countries or organisations outside of the UK which the UK does not consider to have an adequate data protection regime in place, we will ensure that appropriate safeguards (for example, model clauses approved by the UK or a data protection authority) are put in place where required.
 To obtain more details of these safeguards, please contact us.

 14 DATA SECURITY